erl-ang/tcp-over-udp/README.md

 If a segment has been retransmitted too many times, it will begin the connection teardown sequence by sending a FIN to the server.

-Fast retransmit
-- If it has received a triple duplicate ack, it will perform a fast retransmit and send the first segment in the window as the packet was probably lost
-- Especially when window sizes get bigger and `newudpl` gets more packet loss, it can take a while for retransmissions to occur, so fast retransmit is useful.
+See the additional features section for fast transmit explanation.

 #### Data reception 👐

-All the data that the client sends will be written to a file called `recvd_file` with no extensions so users can easily `diff` it with the original file.
+All the data that the client sends will be written to a file called `recvd_file` so users can easily `diff` it with the original file.
 Data reception is implemented in `SimplexTCPServer.receive_file_gbn`.

 The receiver will keep track of two state variables:

-- the next expected sequence number to receive next, denoted by `next_seq_num`.
+- `next_seq_num`, the next expected sequence number to receive next.
 - the number of `bytes_received` so far from the client.
-This is used so the server can detect when we’re done transmitting.
-Recall that the client sends the size of the file to the server as part of the last third of the three-way handshake, so the server can just compare `bytes_received` with the filesize.
+This is used so the server can detect when we’re done transmitting

 The server will open a new file called `recvd_file` for writing and try receiving data from the client, updating the timeout accordingly.

 If the server receives something, the received segment can:

 - be out of order or corrupted —> the packet is discarded and a duplicate ack is sent (ack with the last in-order packet correctly received)
-- have the correct expected sequence number, in which case the ack for `next_seq_num` is sent and `next_seq_num` is incremented to denote that we received it (again, it’s the ack with the last in-order packet correctly received)
+- have the correct expected sequence number -> the ack for `next_seq_num` is sent and `next_seq_num` is incremented to denote that we received it (again, it’s the ack with the last in-order packet correctly received)

-Terminating data reception
+Terminating data reception:

-- the server will either keep trying to receive data “infinitely” until it has received the `filesize` bytes.
-Then, it will send a FIN to the client.
+- Case 1: The server has received the `filesize` bytes and will send a FIN to the client.
-- or can terminate prematurely if the server has hit its retransmission limit (in which case it will begin the `_respond_to_fin()` sequence).
-Thus, there is a check in `receive_file_gbn` to check if the server received a FIN segment.
+- Case 2: The server hits its retransmission limit and terminates prematurely.
+There is a check in `receive_file_gbn` to check if the server received a FIN segment, in which case it will begin the `_respond_to_fin()` sequence.

 Note that the `seq_nums` of the TCPServer and the ack_nums of the TCPClient don’t have to be used because we’re using a GBN policy!